Alenadao92/Cloud-Based-POS-Systems/README.md

-# Cloud Based POS System
+# Cloud Based POS System For Restaurant
 Are you looking for a cloud-based POS systems for restaurants?

 In this post, we will show you the list of 3 best cloud-based POS for the restaurant.